smartiniOnGitHub/vweb-example/README.md

 and by default all published web resources are bundled inside executables to simplify deploy.

-Just to have an idea, the minimal web server script ('server-minimal.v') when built on a modern Linux distribution (like Ubuntu 20.04 LTS at 64 bit) is:
+Just to have an idea, the minimal web server script ('server-minimal.v' -> 'vweb-minimal') when built on a modern Linux distribution (like Ubuntu 20.04 LTS at 64 bit) is:
 - normal build: ranging from 365 KB to 420 KB
 - optimized build (for production): ranging from 53 KB to 120 KB